bhwanip/email-service/ReadMe.md

 ### Description

-This is **monorepo** with solution to build an email service which abstracts away two different email service providers.
+This is a **monorepo** with solution to build an email service which abstracts away two different email service providers.
 * Sendgrid
 * ElasticEmail